BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 ## 6. **Other Actions**
 - Generate BG3 related template files (ClassDescriptions.lsx, etc) quickly by right clicking in the file tree and clicking `Create BG3 File` or press `Control + 1` which will give the user a dropdown of files templates to make.
-- Open online export tools (BG3 Search Engine, LSX Validator and Stats Validator) in a vscode tab by right clicking in an open editor and hovering over `Export Tools` and select the relevant option.
+- Open online export tools (BG3 Search Engine, LSX Validator and Stats Validator) in a VSCode tab by right clicking in an open editor and hovering over `Export Tools` and select the relevant option.
 - Hovering over BG3 related functions will provide information on them --VERY LIMITED WHILE STILL GETTING FUNCTION INFORMATION
 - Autocomplete for data entries